Open-Science-Online-Grocery/online-grocery/README.md

 1. Update the app version.
 (This is done by using one of the git commands found in the comment of `config/app_version.yml`.
 Ask your project manager if you're unsure of what the new version should be.)

-1. Enable the maintenance page for the application: `bundle exec cap #{environment} maintenance:enable`.
-If you are deploying to staging environment you would enter
+1. Enable the maintenance page for the application:
-`bundle exec cap staging maintenance:enable`
+	* For the staging server, run `bundle exec cap staging maintenance:enable`
+	* For the production server, run `bundle exec cap production maintenance:enable`

-1. Deploy the application: `bundle exec cap #{environment} deploy`.
-If you are deploying to the staging environment you would enter `bundle exec cap staging deploy`
+1. Deploy the application:
+    * For the staging server, run `bundle exec cap staging deploy`
+    * For the production server, run `bundle exec cap production deploy`

-1. Disable the maintenance page for the application: `bundle exec cap #{environment}
+1. Disable the maintenance page for the application:
-maintenance:disable`.
+	* For the staging server, run `bundle exec cap staging maintenance:disable`
+	* For the production server, run `bundle exec cap production maintenance:disable`

 1. Check to be sure the site loads and the app version has been updated by logging in and hovering over the Howe's Grocery Researcher Portal logo in the upper left corner.

+## Updating products

+To update the products in the store on a server:

+1. On your local development machine, replace the file at `db/seeds/base/products.csv` with the updated products file.
+The new file must be in the same format as the old file.
+Note that this file must be a CSV file, not an Excel file.

+1. Test the new file locally by running this command in a terminal within from the root directory of the application: `bundle exec rake update_products`.
+If the output ends with `Success!`, the task has succeeded.
+Otherwise, there is a problem with the file format.

+1. Commit the updated file to git and push the change to GitLab.

+1. Follow the instructions under "Deploying" (above) to deploy the updated file to the server.

+1. SSH to the server (see "Servers and Credentials" above) and navigate to `/var/www/apps/howes_grocery/current`

+1. In this directory on the server, run the command appropriate to the server you are on:
+	*  For the staging server, run `bundle exec rake update_products RAILS_ENV=staging`
+	*  For the production server, run `bundle exec rake update_products RAILS_ENV=production`

+Note that we have been aiming to keep the "adjusted_products" tab of the [product spreadsheet on Google Drive](https://docs.google.com/spreadsheets/d/1tL9JlFDYz1M-muNOCGf-qaF2PtuTmy_2xf9RQLNeX00/edit?usp=sharing) and `db/seeds/base/products.csv` synchronized.